The combined tool approach for face mask removal during on-field conditions

 Digital Object Identifier (DOI)

 Gale, Stephanie D.; Decoster, Laura C.; and Swartz, Erik E., "The combined tool approach for face mask removal during on-field conditions" (2008).
-Kinesiology Scholarship.
+Journal of Athletic Training.
 11.

 Copyright © National Athletic Trainers' Association, Inc.